 In the event of a cancellation, 30 days or less from event, deposit is forfeited and customer will be assessed 100% of total estimated contract value (including catering charges).
 Cancellation’s made 31–60 days prior to event date, forfeit deposit and customer will be assessed 50% of total estimated contract value (including catering charges).
 Any cancellation made 61 days or more prior to event start date, customer would be eligible for return of entire damage and security deposit, and not be liable for any additional fees.

-- Currently, easels, podiums, microphones and coffee with condiments and cups are included in room rental costs.
-For additional audio-visual needs, please call for rental fees.
+- Easels, podiums, microphones and coffee with condiments and cups are included in meeting room rental costs.
+Additional audio-visual equipment is available for rent upon request.

 - This facility is a smoke-free and tobacco-free environment.
 Smoking or other tobacco use is permitted only in designated areas outside the buildings.